Ultra2021/Ultra2021/README.md

 ### 🧭 About Me

-I’m a developer driven by curiosity and creativity.
-I believe in writing code that’s not only functional but also elegant — solutions that feel as good to read as they are to run.
+I’m a developer who thrives where logic meets creativity.
+My goal is to craft software that doesn’t just *work* — it *flows*.

-- 🎯 **Focus:** Full-stack web development, C++, and AI fundamentals
+- 🎯 **Focus:** Full-stack development, C++, and AI fundamentals
-- 🚀 **Mission:** Build projects that blend innovation with human-centered design
+- 🚀 **Mission:** Build solutions that merge design, usability, and performance
-- 💡 **Mindset:** Always learning, improving, and pushing ideas forward
+- 💡 **Mindset:** Continuous learning and technical refinement
 - ⚡ **Fun Fact:** My best debugging happens after midnight with lo-fi beats

 ---